-In this football betting market, you’re betting on who will be the first goalscorer as well as the final outcome of the fixture.
+In this football betting market, you’re staking money on who will be the first goalscorer as well as the final outcome of the fixture.
 As you can imagine, winning outcomes are quite unlikely meaning large returns if you land your bet.

 Another popular betting market in the online football betting world.
 There are many different markets that the Over/Under category can be added to.
 However, here are some of the most common ones you’ll come across.

-In this football betting market, you’re basically betting whether you think the actual number of gaols will be over or under a certain number.
+In this football betting market, you’re basically betting whether you think the actual number of goals will be over or under a certain number.